-38. CLAIMS PAYMENT/HEALTH INFORMATION SYSTEM
+30. CLAIMS PAYMENT/HEALTH INFORMATION SYSTEM

-The Contractor shall develop and maintain a claims payment system capable of processing, cost avoiding and paying claims in accordance with A.R.S. §§ 36-2903 and 2904 and Article 7 of the AHCCCS rules, a copy of which may be found in the Bidder's Library.
+The Contractor shall develop and maintain a claims payment system capable of processing, cost avoiding and paying claims in accordance with A.R.S. §36-2904(H) and (J), AHCCCS Rules R9-22-705, and R9-22-709, a copy of which may be found in the Bidder's Library.

 The Contractor's claims payment system, as well as its prior authorization and concurrent review process, must minimize the likelihood of having to recoup already-paid claims.
-Any individual recoupment in excess of \$50,000 per provider within a contract year must be approved in advance by AHCCCSA, Division of Health Care Management, Acute Finance Unit.
-If AHCCCS does not respond within 30 days, the recoupment request is deemed approved.
-AHCCCS must be notified of any cumulative recoupment greater than \$50,000 per provider per contract year.
+Any recoupment in excess of \$50,000 per provider within a contract year must be approved in advance by AHCCCSA, Division of Health Care Management.
 A Contractor shall not recoup monies from a provider later than 12 months after the date of original payment on a clean claim, without prior approval from AHCCCSA, unless the recoupment is a result of fraud, reinsurance audit findings, data validation or audits conducted by the AHCCCSA Office of Program Integrity.